-Natives of the following countries are not eligible to apply for permanent resident status through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, Republic of Korea (South Korea), United Kingdom (except Northern Ireland) and its dependent territories, Venezuela, and Vietnam.
-Natives of Macau SAR and Taiwan are eligible.
+Natives of the following countries are not eligible to apply for permanent resident visas through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
+Persons born in Macau SAR and Taiwan are eligible.

 A lottery applicant must possess a valid and unexpired passport as well as either a high school diploma or two years of qualifying work experience within the past five years.

 Please note that spouses can each file a lottery application if they each meet the eligibility requirements independently.
 If one spouse is selected, both will be eligible for green cards, as will all of their minor children.

 A "winner" can save his/her employer much time, money, and aggravation by avoiding the normal green card process.
 Applicants currently possessing H or L visas need not worry about concurrently stating immigrant and nonimmigrant intent.
 Applicants currently possessing other types of visas should review this issue carefully before applying for the lottery.

 What happens after an applicant receives a lottery selection?